Incognegro (comics): Reception

 The book has received positive reviews in The New York Times, San Francisco Chronicle, and Seattle Times.
 George Gene Gustines of The New York Times wrote that Incognegro "proudly exemplifies the graphic novel".
 Nisi Shawl of the Seattle Times wrote that "with its savvy comments on racial politics and privilege, Incognegro is a valiant and successful effort to redeem the past without rewriting it".
 Charles Solomon of the San Francisco Chronicle wrote that Incognegro' "portrayal of a savage chapter in the history of race relations in the United States reflects the growing diversity and maturity of the graphic novel".

 Tim Caron, author of "Representing Race in Incognegro: A Graphic Mystery", wrote that the book is perceived as discussing race with little public attention on its other themes and that the reviews discussed the racial "passing" but not the woman's "passing" as a man.

 Prequel

-A prequel series Incognegro: Renaissance also written by Mat Johnson, started being published by Berger Books (imprint of Dark Horse Comics) in February 2018.
-A hardcover collection of Incognegro: Renaissance was published October 10 the same year.
+A prequel series Incognegro: Renaissance, also written by Mat Johnson, was published by Berger Books (imprint of Dark Horse Comics) from February to June 2018.
+A hardcover collection of the series was published in October of the same year.